KadenZheng/240_pacman_dqn/README.md

 3. Train a DQN with domain randomization
 4. Train a DQN with random transition function shifts
 5. Generate training metrics plots
+6. Save model progress in the saves folder for later evalutation

 ### Benchmarking